Media intelligence tools like BuzzSumo and MuckRack help PRs track mentions, find journalists, and connect with the right media contacts.

 Its Trends tool also goes some way to showcasing content performance but, again, only looks at growth from an aggregate perspective.

-It also focuses solely on trends in the amount of articles, whereas BuzzSumo’s equivalent tool – the Content Analysis Report – compares amount of articles vs. article engagement.
+This tool focuses solely on trends in the amount of articles, whereas our equivalent tool – the Content Analysis Report – compares amount of articles vs. article engagement.

-The addition of social engagement can throw up some pretty interesting insights – for example, if you were to just look at the trend of AI articles in Muck Rack, you’d see a line trending upwards…
+The addition of social engagement can throw up some pretty interesting insights – for example, if you were to just look at the trend of AI articles written by journalists in Muck Rack, you’d see a line trending upwards…

-Whereas in BuzzSumo you’d see definite growth in AI articles (blue bars), but a stark decline in total engagement (grey line).
+Whereas in BuzzSumo you’d see definite growth in AI articles (blue bars) written by journalists, but a stark decline in total engagement (grey line).

 With the addition of social engagement data in BuzzSumo, you can see if trends are kicking off or tailing off, and adjust your PR ideas accordingly.